Installation#

 Source#

-To install the latest development version of PyCFAST, you can install from source, clone the repository and install the required dependencies:
+To install the latest development version of PyCFAST, clone the repository and install the required dependencies:

 git clone https://github.com/bewygs/pycfast.git